Milan fashion picks glam over gloom

 A whirlwind of around 70 catwalk shows and 50 showroom presentations will not be the only attraction for thousands of buyers and fashion bloggers descending on Milan.

-Ferragamo will launch its first jewellery collection on Wednesday, as investors fleeing nervous financial markets turn to gold as a safer bet.
+Ferragamo will launch its first jewelry collection on Wednesday, as investors fleeing nervous financial markets turn to gold as a safer bet.

 As retail remains a revenue-spinner for luxury makers, Gucci, LVMH's Louis Vuitton and Italian designer Anna Molinari will open sparkling new stores in the heart of Milan's fashion district this week.